Norwegian. The course is also offered in English to international students.

 FRI100-1 Outdoor Education 1 - Outdoor Adventure, Culture and Society

 In order to take part in extended field trips in the forests and mountains whilst carrying a full backpack the student must be in good physical condition.
 Knowledge cross-country skiing skills is preferable.

 The field trips and practical training require that each student is able to cope with the challenges one meets in a cold winter enviroment.

 FRI111 is also offered in English for international students as well as FRI109 Outdoor Activities Theory.
 FRI111 and FRI109 are reckoned as one module for international students.

 On successful completion of the course, the student will:

 Several extended field courses carried out in decentralised locations.
 In addition excursions to local facilities.

-Field courses, excursions and preparations/supplementary work related to these are compulsory.
+Field courses, excursions and practical teaching, in addition to preparations/supplementary work related to these are compulsory.